- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30485_library.rev.1454952369.png)"/>

 - Meet with their Internship Supervisor/Internship Specialist during the semester prior to the internship.

-- Read these Guidelines for Internships and complete the Request for Internship Approval following the Internship Supervisor/Internship Specialist’s advising session and before registration.
+- Read these Guidelines for Internships and complete the Phase One Request for Internship Approval following the Internship Supervisor/Internship Specialist’s advising session and before registration.

-- Register for the internship before the end of the drop/add deadline.
-Letters from the on-site supervisor must also be submitted to the Internship Supervisor/Internship Specialist by the end of the drop/add period.
+- Complete Phase Two of the internship registration process after the internship is secured and before the end of the drop/add deadline.
+Materials from the on-site supervisor must also be submitted to the Internship Supervisor/Internship Specialist and Career Advancement Center by the end of the drop/add period.

 - Write a list of goals and objectives for the Internship Supervisor/Internship Specialist’s approval.

 - Complete a reflective paper on the internship.
 This assignment must be submitted to the Internship Supervisor/Internship Specialist by noon on the first day of finals for that semester.
 After evaluating this assignment, the Supervisor/Specialist will send it to the Director of Internships by the end of the finals period.
-Students who fail to turn in the reflective assignment cannot receive higher than a grade of D for the internship.
+Students who fail to turn in the reflective assignment may fail the internship.
 Assignments should include a description of the duties performed, the relevance of the student’s previous academic training to the internship, and the role the internship played in the student’s academic program.

 - Complete a substantial paper, a project, or a study on issues related to the internship, as assigned by the Internship Supervisor/Internship Specialist.
 Work performed for the employer such as research projects, computer programs, or newspaper articles may form the basis of this requirement.